infor-design/enterprise/README.md

 <a name="qa-documentation"></a>
 ## QA Documentation

-* Tester would checkout from http://usmawsoab.infor.com:8080/ci/job/Html5Controls/lastSuccessfulBuild/artifact/trunk/Controls/*zip*/Controls.zip (Generally Two Month Cycles for versions/QA).
-Next version is 4.0 current is 3.3
+* Tester would grab build from from http://usmawsoab.infor.com:8080/ci/job/Gramercy%20Park/ (Generally Two Month Cycles for versions/QA).
+Next version is 4.0 current is 3.4
-* Tester would go through every Html example opening it in: IE8, IE9, IE10, Safari,  Chrome, Firefox, iOS (iPad), iOS, Android (tablet and mobile)
+* Tester would go through every Html page example opening it in:  ~~IE8 ~~, IE9, IE10, Safari,  Chrome, Firefox, iOS (iPad), iOS, Android (tablet and mobile)
 * Cross check designs with http://soho.infor.com/the-soho-basics/design-vision/
 * Test for Accessibility.
 This means.
     * Run Wave Toolbar